Updated: Apr 19

 While rest is important, gentle movement is just as important.
 Walking helps circulation, which helps healing.
 Good circulation also prevents blood clots.
 If the weather is nice, this is a good opportunity for some fresh air, which aids in your mental health, too!
 Ask your doctor for their recommendation on the frequency/intensity of your walks.

 6. Take Pain Relievers - But Be Careful

-It’s important to stay on top of your pain, but be careful with the type of pain relievers you use.
+It’s important to stay on top of your pain, but be mindful.
 As I’m sure you’ve heard, opioid addiction is a very real issue that requires good management of pain reliever use (I'm pretty passionate about this issue as it has become the leading cause of injury-related death in the U.S.).
 Most medications given at the hospital are some form of opioid + Tylenol/Advil.
 While these medications are helpful right after your surgery, many women can manage the pain without them after a short amount of time.

 I’d recommend asking your doctor for a prescription for ibuprofen & acetaminophen separate from the opioid so you can really tailor your medication to your needs.
 For me, I was actually able to manage my pain with ibuprofen alone.
 This article is a great example of the shifts that are recommended for OBs to combat the opioid crisis and gives some practical tips on how to manage your pain without opioid use.

 My last little tip for recovering from your c-section is to recognize that birth trauma is a real thing.
 If you’re struggling with the outcome of your birth, it’s important to reach out and talk to someone about it.
 There are some amazing therapists out there who specialize in working with women who experience birth trauma - some even will meet clients online.